The Programs & Courses section provides information about the department's academic programs, including degree requirements and course offerings.

 My courses or featured courses page is blank.
 What happened?

 Two weeks into the quarter, the classes for the current quarter stop appearing on the "Upcoming Courses" page.
 If you have not added course lists for an upcoming term, it will be blank until you do so.
 Students have indicated that once a quarter is underway, they are no longer interested in information about the current quarter.
 Their focus shifts to registration and planning for the next quarter.
 So we have adjusted the timing on our sites to match this feedback.

 If your featured courses page is blank, it could also mean that you haven't promoted any courses for the upcoming quarter.
-Adding a course flyer to a section will make it appear on this page.
-The idea is to create a gallery of flyers for courses that you want to encourage students to enroll in.
+Adding a Promo Image to a section will make it appear on this page.
+The idea is to create a visually engaging gallery of courses that you want to encourage students to enroll in.
 You can then share the link to this page in emails, social media, and other websites.